-Education has also been a big market for the devices, but they're also great for a simple home laptop for Gmail, Google Docs and web browsing.
+Education has been a big market for the devices, but they're also great as a simple home laptop for email, Google Docs and web browsing.

-Chrome OS is Google's alternative to Windows and, essentially, is a more complex version of the Chrome browser with a desktop.
-It's ridiculously simple to use, updates itself and lacks the confusion and complexity that often hobbles Windows and macOS.
-That said, it is less capable for professional use than the other operating systems.
-But for most users at home or in education it provides more than enough functionality.
+It's ridiculously simple to use, updates itself and lacks the confusion and complexity that often hobbles rival platforms.
+It is less capable for professional use than the other operating systems, but, for most users at home or in education, it provides more than enough functionality.

 It's got impressive power under the hood, too, to make sure that you'll feel like you're using a more premium machine than its price suggests, and we comfortably rate it as one of the best Chromebooks we've ever used.